rubiefawn/remedy/docs/core.md

 -  A sick creature’s movement speed is halved.
 -  A sick creature suffers threat on all Vitality-based ability rolls.

+>[!NOTE]
--  The sick status can be gained more than once.
+The sick status can be gained more than once.
 If a creature has more than one level of the sick status, it’s speed is not reduced by more than half.

 ### Stunned